cloudinary/cloudinary_ios/README.md

 ### Safe Mobile Requests

-iOS applications might prefer to avoid keeping the sensitive `apiSecret` on the mobile device.
-It is recommended to generate the upload authentication signature on the server side.
+You should avoid keeping the sensitive `apiSecret` on the mobile device.
+Instead, it is recommended to generate the upload authentication signature on the server side.
-This way the `apiSecret` is stored only on the much safer server-side.

-Cloudinary's iOS SDK allows providing server-generated signature and any additional parameters that were generated on the server side (instead of signing using `apiSecret` locally).
+Cloudinary's iOS SDK allows providing a server-generated signature and any additional parameters that were generated on the server side (instead of signing using the `apiSecret` locally).

-You can use any Cloudinary libraries (Ruby on Rails, PHP, Python & Django, Java, Perl, .Net, etc.) on your server to generating the upload signature.
-The following JSON in an example of a response of an upload authorization request to your server:
+You can use any Cloudinary libraries (Ruby on Rails, PHP, Python & Django, Java, Perl, .Net, etc.) on your server to generate the upload signature.
+The following JSON in an example response of an upload authorization request to your server:

 ```Objective-C